PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 --- middle

 # Terminology
-   This protocol can be referred to as `Verifiable PayID Protocol for Non-Custodial Services`.
+   This protocol can be referred to as `Self-Sovereign Verifiable PayID`.
 It uses the following terminology.

    * Endpoint: either the client or the server of a connection.
    * Sender: individual or entity originating a transaction.